eNcacz/simple-ramlparser/README.md

 A simple implementation of a raml parser with the raml-js library.

+It is derived from [hadesbox/simple-ramlparser](https://github.com/hadesbox/simple-ramlparser).
+Leveris specific features added.

 To install it simply run
 ```
   $ sudo npm install -g
 ```
 this will fetch all packages (npm install), and create the executable to your PATH (ramlparser).
 Then you can globally call the parser like this